Cooling power plants

 On the policy side, one US DOE report notes that a major effect of the US Clean Water Act is to regulate the impact of cooling water use on aquatic life, and this is already driving the choice towards recirculating systems over once-through ones for freshwater.
 This will increase water consumption unless more expensive and less efficient dry cooling systems are used.
 This will disadvantage nuclear over supercritical coal, though flue gas desulfurization (FGD) demands for coal will even out the water balance at least to some extent, and any future carbon capture and storage (CCS) will further disadvantage coal.

 An August 2010 report from DOE's National Energy Technology Laboratory (NETL) analysed the implications of new environmental regulations for coal-fired plants in the USA.
-An impending Environmental Protection Agency rulemaking in February 2011 may mandate the use of cooling towers as “best available technology” to minimise environmental impacts, rather than allowing site‐specific assessments and cost‐benefit analyses to determine the best option from a range of proven technologies to protect aquatic species.
+An impending Environmental Protection Agency rulemaking in February 2011 was expected to mandate the use of cooling towers as “best available technology” to minimise environmental impacts from water intakes, rather than allowing site‐specific assessments and cost‐benefit analyses to determine the best option from a range of proven technologies to protect aquatic species.
 This could mean that all new plants—and perhaps many existing units—need to install cooling towers instead of using once-through direct cooling which do involve a lot of water, but about 96% of it is returned, slightly warmer.
-Cooling towers, as well as being more expensive, work by evaporating a lot of water, placing stress on supplies of fresh water - they use 1.8 L/kWh according to the report, compared with less than 0.4 L/kWh for once-through cooling.
+Cooling towers, as well as being more expensive, work by evaporating a lot of water, placing stress on supplies of fresh water – they use 1.8 L/kWh according to the report, compared with less than 0.4 L/kWh for once-through cooling.
 The NETL report noted that the projected increase in coal-plant water use over the next two decades if direct cooling is no longer allowed on new plants does not factor in the likelihood that many coal plants will add carbon capture and storage (CCS) technology to constrain US carbon emissions, thereby increasing water consumption by a further 30-40%.

 A 2010 study by the Electric Power Research Institute (EPRI) found that the total cost of retrofitting US power plants with cooling towers would exceed $95 billion.
 The cost for 39 nuclear power plants (63 reactors) alone would be almost $32 billion.
 EPRI’s study encompassed 428 US power plants with once‐through cooling systems which were potentially subject to revised US Environmental Protection Agency regulations ostensibly to protect aquatic life from being caught up in the cooling water intake structures.
-As noted above, under proposed revisions to the Clean Water Act, EPA could mandate that closed‐cycle cooling is the "best available technology" to minimise adverse environmental impact to aquatic life.
+As noted above, under proposed revisions to the Clean Water Act, EPA could have mandated that closed‐cycle cooling is the "best available technology" to minimise adverse environmental impact to aquatic life.
 EPRI’s study considered capital costs, revenue losses from extended outages required to change the systems, and costs associated with losses in plant efficiency including increases in energy use for fans and pumps in closed‐cycle cooling systems.
 Such a change would cost $305 per head for 311 million US citizens to retrofit all once‐through cooling system power plants "in order to remedy a virtually nonexistent environmental impact, according to scientific studies of aquatic life populations at these plants,” according to the Nuclear Energy Institute, the US industry association.

 In France, all but four of EdF's nuclear power plants (14 reactors) are inland, and require fresh water for cooling.
 Eleven of the 15 inland plants (32 reactors) have cooling towers, using evaporative cooling, the other four (12 reactors) use simply river or lake water directly.
 With regulatory constraints on the temperature increase in receiving waters, this means that in very hot summers generation output may be limited.*